 The Russian banking industry has gone from nonexistent during the Soviet Union era to a booming business in today’s world.
-Since the early 1990s, there have been many new banks opened offering a wide range of services for both native Russians and foreign bankers; however, foreign bank branches are currently only available in Moscow and St. Petersburg.
+Since the early 1990s, there have been many new banks opened offering a wide range of services for both native Russians and foreign bankers; however, foreign bank branches are typically only available in large cities.

 Russians are known for being a nation of people who love to shop.
 English teachers in Russia will have lots of grocery store flyers to look at; there are numerous large chain stores throughout the country.
-Auchan, Kopeyka, Lenta, METRO, and Real are only some of the bigger grocery store chains in Russia.
+Magnit, Lenta, X5 Retail, Auchan, and DKRB are only some of the bigger grocery store chains in Russia.
 However, unlike North Americans, Russians are not known for being one-stop shoppers.
 A typical grocery-shopping trip involves many stops along the way.
 Below are some examples of typical Russian pricing: